 Complete details on milestones are listed throughout the handbook in related sections.
-For questions or clarification, students can contact the Program Advisor at EMSL@asu.edu.
+For questions or clarification, students can contact the Program Advisor at OnlineMSL@asu.edu.

-- Build networks with faculty and other students. - Pass core classes and electives with a "C" or better. - Pass capstone courses with a "B" or better. - Maintain a cumulative GPA of 3.0 or higher every semester. - Maintain an updated LinkedIn account and curriculum vita.
+- Build networks with faculty and other students. - Pass core classes and electives with a "C" or better. - Pass final capstone class with a "B" or better. - Maintain a cumulative GPA of 3.0 or higher every semester. - Consider taking a study abroad class or completing an internship. - Maintain an updated LinkedIn account and curriculum vita.
 The SOS Career Advisor can help with both items.

-10. Policies
+11. Policies